viktorakos95/MCL/README.md

 that will upgrade them to the current format.
 Projects already saved on 5.00, 5.01, or 5.02 need no action.

-### ⚠️ Installing this fork
+### Installing this fork

 The "Upgrade MCL" auto download steps below always fetch the official jmamma/MCL release, not this fork, so they will not install this build.
-Either use "Building from Source Code" below after cloning this fork (recommended), or download the `.hex` from this fork's Releases page and flash it yourself with a tool like avrdude, after putting the MegaCommand into OS UPGRADE mode as described below.
+Either use "Building from Source Code" below after cloning this fork (recommended), or download the `.hex` from this fork's Releases page and flash it yourself with a tool like  Waftlord’s [MCL Hex Flasher](https://wftlrd.uk/mclhexflasher/).

 ## Documentation